All Products

 Document Center

-API Gateway:Configure a CORS policy
+API Gateway:Configure a cross-origin resource sharing policy

-Last Updated:Mar 10, 2025
+Last Updated:Dec 03, 2025

 Cross-origin resource sharing (CORS) is an important security policy that allows web application servers to perform cross-origin access control.
-This helps implement cross-origin secure data transmission.
+This helps implement secure cross-origin data transmission.
 Cloud-native API Gateway instances allow you to configure CORS policies at the route level.
 You can access resources from a specific domain name by using a specific request method based on your business requirements.
 This prevents security risks such as cross-site request forgery and ensures the reliability and security of services.

-Configure a CORS policy
+Configure a cross-origin resource sharing policy

 1. Log on to the Cloud-native API Gateway console.
+In the left-side navigation pane, select API, and select a region in the top menu bar.

 Note